CU-ESIIL/forest-carbon-codefest/docs/data-library/gedi.md

 [The GEDI homepage is located here](https://gedi.umd.edu/).

-GEDI footprints over the Southern Rocky Mountains have been downloaded and placed on the Cyverse data store at the below path.
+GEDI data is collected in footprints of ~25m along the track of the sensor.
+Each footprint is separated by 60m.
+GEDI footprints over the Southern Rocky Mountains have been downloaded by Dr. Nayani Ilangakoon and placed on the Cyverse data store at the below path.
 The data are from 2019-2022, and are in the form of tiled CSV files.

 ```
 ~/data-store/data/iplant/home/shared/earthlab/forest_carbon_codefest/GEDI